-The concentration allows students to explore a broad variety of courses in Western and Non-Western art and architecture ranging over a wide time period.
-Students are additionally encouraged to pursue in-depth studies of a particular area or issue through seminar courses.
-These more advanced courses are designed to give concentrators an awareness of the critical strategies available for interpretation of historical and cultural phenomena, and to foster research skills.
+The concentration in the History of Art and Architecture encourages you to explore a broad variety of courses about art and architecture that range across the globe and through history.
+You also will gain the opportunity to pursue in-depth studies of a particular area or issue through seminar courses.
+These limited enrollment, more advanced courses will deepen your understanding of the critical strategies available for interpretation of historical and cultural phenomena, and they will sharpen your research and writing skills.

-Since the history of art and architecture addresses issues of practice within specific historical contexts, concentrators are asked to take at least one studio art course, and courses in history that pertain to their area of emphasis.
+Since the history of art and architecture addresses issues of practice within specific historical contexts, concentrators are encouraged to take at least 1 studio art course.
+Courses in history also train students in methods and approaches that are highly relevant to the history of art and architecture.
 Study abroad can be a valuable enrichment of the academic work available on campus, in that it offers opportunities for first-hand knowledge of works of art and monuments as well as providing exposure to foreign languages and cultures.
 Study abroad should be planned in consultation with the concentration advisor in order to make sure that foreign course work will relate meaningfully to the concentrator's program of study.
-Only two courses taken outside the department may count for concentration credit (including courses taken abroad and at other institutions in the United States).
-These credits will be counted as lecture courses, not seminars and cannot replace any of the six core classes.
-There is a maximum of two outside credits for courses taken at other universities (transfer credits or from study abroad programs), or courses that also count towards a second concentration.
-No concentration credit for High School AP, Subsidiary AP, A level etc. courses.
-No concentration credit for language classes.

 10 courses (11 for honors)

-- 4 general lecture core courses, (HIAA 20 - HIAA 0940) distributed between 3 of the 7 available areas of the discipline.
-(Ancient / Medieval / Islamic / East Asian / Latin American / Early Modern (ca.1400-1800) / Modern, Contemporary
+- 4 of these core courses are general lecture courses (HIAA0020-HIAA0940) distributed among 3 of the 8 available areas in the discipline (Ancient / Medieval / Islamic / East Asian / Latin American / African / Early Modern (ca.1400-1800) / Modern, Contemporary)

-- Maximum 2 outside credits for courses taken at other universities (transfer credits or from study abroad programs), or courses that also count towards a second concentration.
-No concentration credit for High School AP, Subsidiary AP, A level etc. courses.
-No concentration credit for language classes.
+A maximum of 2 outside credits will be awarded for courses taken outside the Department or at other universities (transfer credits or from study abroad programs), or for courses that also count towards a second concentration.
+No concentration credit will be given for High School AP, Subsidiary AP, A level (etc.) courses.
+No concentration credit for language courses.

-All concentrators are required to write an essay when they file for the concentration that lays out what they expect to gain from the course of study they propose.
-All second semester seniors will be required to write a final essay that takes measure of what they have learned from the concentration, including their capstone and other experiences relating to their study of the history of art and architecture.
-For students doing a capstone, their capstone director will read this essay.
-A department subcommittee will read essays written by students not electing to do a capstone.
+Assessment: All concentrators are required to write an essay when they declare the concentration that discusses how they expect to develop intellectual or practical skills from the course of study they propose.
+All second semester seniors will by required to write a final essay that takes the measure of what they have learned from the concentration, including their Capstone and other experiences relating to their study of history of art and architecture.
+For students undertaking a Capstone project or experience, their Capstone director will read this essay.
+A Department subcommittee will read essays written by students not electing to do a Capstone.
 The self-assessment should be turned in with a revised list of courses actually taken and the final paperwork for concentration approval.